Lowell mill girls: Strikes of 1834 and 1836

-Again, in response to severe economic depression and the high costs of living, in January 1836, the Board of Directors of Lowell's textile mills absorbed an increase in the textile workers' rent to help in the crisis faced by the company boarding housekeepers.
-As the economic calamity continued in October 1836, the Directors proposed an additional rent hike to be paid by the textile workers living in the company boarding houses.
-The female textile workers responded immediately in protest by forming the Factory Girls' Association and organizing a "turn-out" or strike.
+In response to a severe economic depression and the rising cost of living, in January 1836, the Board of Directors of Lowell's textile mills absorbed an increase in the textile workers' rent to assist in the crisis faced by the company in boarding housekeepers.
+As the economic calamity continued, in October 1836, the Directors proposed an additional rent hike to be paid by the textile workers living in the company boarding houses.
+The female textile workers responded immediately in protest by forming the Factory Girls' Association and organizing another "turn-out".

 Harriet Hanson Robinson, an eleven-year-old doffer at the time of the strike, recalled in her memoirs: "One of the girls stood on a pump and gave vent to the feelings of her companions in a neat speech, declaring that it was their duty to resist all attempts at cutting down the wages.
 This was the first time a woman had spoken in public in Lowell, and the event caused surprise and consternation among her audience."

-This "turn-out" or strike attracted over 1,500 workers – nearly twice the number two years previously - causing Lowell's textile mills to run far below capacity.
-Unlike the "turn-out" or strike in 1834, in 1836 there was enormous community support for the striking female textile workers.
+This "turn-out" attracted over 1,500 workers – nearly twice the number two years previously - causing Lowell's textile mills to run far below capacity.
+Unlike the 1834 "turn-out", in 1836, there was enormous community support for the striking female textile workers.
 The proposed rent hike was seen as a violation of the written contract between the employers and the employees.
-The "turn-out" persisted for weeks and eventually, the Board of Directors of Lowell's textile mills rescinded the rent hike.
+The "turn-out" persisted for several weeks, resulting in the Board of Directors rescinding the rent hike.
 Although the "turn-out" was a success, the weakness of the system was evident and worsened further in the Panic of 1837.